-The Brexit1 deadline has been extended once again, now to January 31, 2020, and the status of the Brexit deal will depend on the outcome of an upcoming election scheduled for December 12.
-Regardless of the outcome, drug manufacturers and contract test laboratories need to be proactive and understand the potential regulatory considerations relating to commercial drug product release testing and Brexit.
+The Brexit1 deadline has been extended once again – now to January 31, 2020 – and a withdrawal deal seems likely given the result of the December 12 general election.
+However, drug manufacturers and contract test laboratories should be proactive in understanding the potential regulatory considerations relating to commercial drug product release testing and Brexit.

 This article provides a brief overview of the EU-U.S. Mutual Recognition Agreement (MRA) and discusses considerations for implementing viable alternatives for testing to support EU, U.K. and U.S. drug product releases if and when Brexit moves ahead.

 Recognizing areas to reduce the burden of regulatory inspection